Johnrobmiller/A-minimal-template-using-Next.js-Tailwind-and-Typescript/README.md

 Here are the installs you'll need:

-Start with this command to make the base app
+Start with this command to make the base app or boilerplate

 --> npx create-next-app dir